ankitmaloo/ankitm.github.io/_posts/2025-03-05-smallbets.md

 **Date:** March 7, 2025

 **What:** In this case, I need to clarify the what first.
-Over the last two years, there is a big debate outside of the AI community, but in the software community whether or not people should train their own models.
+Over the last two years, there is a big debate outside of the AI community but in the software community whether or not people should train their own models.
 Initially finetune was a way to go, but that hype died down too.
 That led people to the conclusion (not unjustifiably) that the layer at which products would win and create most value would be the application layer as opposed to model layer (foundational model builders) or the infra layer (semis, gpus)

 This by no means is a consenses argument, but I see this pushed through everywhere, especially when I talk to early stage founders, investors, or just builders.
 World's leading acclerator has been actively pushing this narrative and accepting startups on this theme in the last two years.